PH Design and Construction 5 Star Google Reviews

 Work with Experienced Professionals

 Selecting a trustworthy, reputable custom home builder who understands material costs and alternatives is invaluable.
-At PH Design, we help clients navigate material choices to achieve their vision while respecting their budget.
+Our interior design team helps clients navigate material selections to achieve their vision while respecting their budget.
+We also help you understand the steps to hiring a custom home builder who will guide you through every decision transparently.

 Hidden Material Costs to Consider